tanmay1802-art/Full-APU-CodeCamp-System/README.md

 - Event-driven programming

 ## 🚀 How to Run
+1.open sql data first at sql server
-1. Open the project in Visual Studio
+2. Open the project in Visual Studio
-2. Build the solution
+3. Build the solution
-3. Run the application
+4. Run the application

 ## 👨‍🎓 Author
 Tanmay Sarkar